droonga/droonga.org/ja/reference/http-server/index.md

 `sort_by`
 : Corresponds to [`sortBy`](../commands/search/#query-sortBy).
-  The value is an integer.
+  The value is a column name string.

 `limit`
 : Corresponds to [`output.limit`](../commands/search/#query-output).